nathanrdedman/task-api/README.md

 sessions marked with * are selected, sessions marked with - are skipped.
 ```
 Single sessions can be run using `nox -s <step name>`.

+## Deployment
+There is a Docker file present which has an associated GitHub action to build tagged releases.
+The images are not currently persisted anywhere but would hopefully be stored in AWS ECR and deployed to a test cluster using a compatiable RDS instance.

+I would have liked to have a live endpoint available!